pmean/build-website/text/14/unpredictability-paradox.md

 <!---More--->

+Howick J
-Howick J, Mebius A. In search of justification for the unpredictability paradox.
+- Mebius A. In search of justification for the unpredictability paradox.
 Trials.
 2014;15(1):480. doi:10.1186/1745-6215-15-480.
 Available at <http://www.trialsjournal.com/content/15/1/480/abstract>.